San Carlos, California: Infrastructure

+Transportation

-Bus service
+Bus

-San Carlos is served by both bus and rail provided by SamTrans and Caltrain, respectively; both agencies are headquartered in downtown San Carlos.
+Bus service is provided by SamTrans, which is headquartered in downtown San Carlos.
 In 2002, the city began experimenting with a free shuttle bus service named SCOOT, short for San Carlos Optimum Operational Transit, to help with transportation difficulties for those living in the hills of the town, and especially to make up for a lack of school buses.
 However, voters rejected a parcel tax that placed 100% of the financial burden on property owners and the SCOOT program was dismantled on June 17, 2005.

+Rail

+Caltrain, also headquartered in downtown San Carlos, provides regional commuter rail service between San Francisco and San Jose, stopping at San Carlos station.
+Since the completion of the Peninsula Corridor Electrification Project in 2024, the station has been served by electric multiple units.

+The station's original 1888 depot is a Richardsonian Romanesque structure built of Almaden sandstone; it was added to the National Register of Historic Places in 1984.
+The station serves as a transit hub, with connections to several SamTrans bus lines and employer-sponsored shuttles.

 Airport

 San Carlos Airport is located in San Carlos.
 It is a private airport, but will soon open the Mineta bus terminal, to allow easy transport to major airports in the area.